 But if I were shopping in Santa Fe with my INFP sign on, the sales person would know exactly how to handle me.
 And that would be to silently hand me a business card that reads “INFP.
 Cool.
 I’ll be in Arizona if you need me.
 Here’s my cell number.
 No hurry.
 Bye.”

 Then we’re both good.
 Once I am left alone, I have no problem calling him to ask “do you have this shirt in blue, 16-33?”
 Then, with my permission to interact, he can help me out.
 All good.

 Do not ask me if I need a tie with that shirt—it jeopardizes the shirt sale.
+You’re pushin’ it.

 It’s not that we do not LIKE to talk to other people at all.
 It is more like “Do you explicitly or energetically have my permission?
 Is this consensual conversation?
 Did I invite you into my energy field?
 If I have, and if it is, we can sit, the two of us, and talk all night.
 Even if you are a sales person.
-But if you do NOT have that permission, and are just assuming it is consensual, or will be once I realize how helpful and great you are, well, there ought to be a law…
+But if you do NOT have that permission, and are just assuming it is consensual, or will be once I realize how helpful and great you are, you’re just freaking wrong.”

 If we did, you would never again be asked “Did you leave some room for dessert?”

 People would just respect each other, and make the respectful assumption that you know what you want, and if you don’t, you will ask.
 There is no reason for them to intrude into your personal and energetic space to fulfill their own selfish needs, and if they do, it is really a boundary issue, an intimacy we did not ask for, and do not want.